classiebit/anofie-docs/resources/docs/1.0/admin/dashboard.md

 <a name="Reports"></a>
 ## Reports

 Reports page shows all the reported messages.
-And some actions can be taken against the user e.g Disabling or Deleting the Sender account.
+And actions can be taken against the user e.g Disabling or Deleting the Sender account.